kwaldenphd/football-structured-data/mapping.md

 - `Latitude` (latitude)
 - `Longitude` (longitude)

-# Mapping
+# Mapping Overview

-5- Up to this point, we have focused on exploratory data analysis/visualization in a Cartesian Coordinate system, that is data plotted on an `X` (horizontal) and `Y` (vertical) axis.
+4- Up to this point, we have focused on exploratory data analysis/visualization in a Cartesian Coordinate system, that is data plotted on an `X` (horizontal) and `Y` (vertical) axis.

-6- But for data with geographic or geospatial components, we might want to analyze and visualize those spatial components by mapping the data, or using the data to generate maps that use a `latitude` and `longitude` coordinate system.
+5- But for data with geographic or geospatial components, we might want to analyze and visualize those spatial components by mapping the data, or using the data to generate maps that use a `latitude` and `longitude` coordinate system.

-7- The next section of the lab covers a few different tools to get started with visualizing spatial data.
+6- The next section of the lab covers a few different tools to get started with visualizing spatial data.

-8- The lab procedure is going to used the `combined_nd_schedules_cleaned.csv` file, but you can use any of the sample datasets that include spatial (latitude/longitude) information.
+7- The lab procedure is going to used the `combined_nd_schedules_cleaned.csv` file.

+8- but you can use any of the sample datasets that include spatial (latitude/longitude) information.
 - Directories
 - Roster data merged with directory data (table we generated from the Excel section of the lab)